Photos are available in the DATE 2024 Gallery.

 • Sudhanva Gurumurthi, Advanced Micro Devices, Inc (AMD), US

-Dependability evaluation and improvement solutions crossing all layers of the system’s stack including but not limited to: microarchitecture-level, architecture-level, and system-level error/fault modelling; cross-layer dependability analysis and evaluation; reliable and fail-safe architectures and systems design; system-level on-line test and functional safety; runtime system management for dependability; cross-layer solutions for dependability (microarchitecture-level, software-level, system-level); application resilience; high-level synthesis (HLS) dependability, approximate computing for resilient systems, computational intelligence methods (AI/ML) for dependability; system-level and microarchitecture-level solutions for safety- and mission-critical systems, IoT and cloud infrastructures.
+Dependability evaluation and enhancement solutions crossing all layers of the computing system’s stack including but not limited to: microarchitecture-level, architecture-level, software-level, and system-level; fault and error modelling; cross-layer dependability analysis, evaluation, and improvements; reliable and fail-safe architectures and systems design; system-level on-line test and functional safety; runtime system management for dependability; application resilience; high-level synthesis (HLS) dependability, approximate computing for resilient systems, computational intelligence methods (AI/ML) for dependability; system-level and microarchitecture-level solutions for safety- and mission-critical systems; large-scale computing dependability and emerging failure modes, silent data corruptions at scale (cloud, HPC, edge, IoT).

 Topic Members